 Upon request, supportive and remedial measures may be provided if appropriate and reasonable.
 These measures could include no contact orders; assistance in changing academic, living, transportation, and/or work situations; counseling services; victim advocacy services; financial aid information; and assistance in obtaining protective orders.
 Other advocate services may be available.
 For more information work with:

-Office of Student Conduct 812-855-5419 Confidential Victim Advocate 812-856-2469 Office of Institutional Equity 812-855-7559
+Office of Student Conduct 812-855-5419

+Confidential Victim Advocate 812-856-2469

 Office of International Services

 The Office of International Services can assist students with visa and immigration advising and provides additional support services for international students.